Dharmendra Yadav

 Dharmendra Yadav (born 3 February 1979) is an Indian politician from Uttar Pradesh.
 He was a Member of Parliament (MP) in the 16th Lok Sabha representing Badaun constituency as Samajwadi Party candidate.

 Early life and education

-Dharmendra Yadav was born in Saifai, Etawah on 3 February 1979 to Abhay Ram Yadav and Jay Devi.
+Dharmendra Yadav was born in Saifai, Etawah on 3 February 1979 to Abhay Ram Singh Yadav and Jay Devi.

-His father Abhay Ram Yadav is the younger brother of Mulayam Singh Yadav and elder brother of Shivpal Singh Yadav.
+His father Abhay Ram Singh Yadav is the younger brother of Mulayam Singh Yadav and elder brother of Shivpal Singh Yadav.
 Samajwadi Party's President Akhilesh Yadav is Dharmendra's cousin.

 He received a Bachelor of Laws degree and a MA degree in political Science from the University of Allahabad.

 Family

-He has one brother Anurag Yadav and two sisters Sandhya Yadav and Sheela Yadav.
+He has one brother Anurag Yadav and two sisters Sandhya Singh Yadav and Sheela Yadav.
 Sheela's son Rahul Yadav is married to Dr Isha Yadav, daughter of Sadhu Yadav.

-His brother Anurag Yadav contested the 2017 UP assembly election from Sarojini Nagar.
+His brother Anurag Yadav contested and lost the 2017 UP assembly election from Sarojini Nagar Assembly constituency.

 Personal life

 Dharmendra Yadav married Neelam Yadav on 12 February 2010.
+He has three criminal cases and as of 2019 and assets worth Rs 12 crore.